 Thanks to our lively local communities, there’s an impressive programme of annual events in our region, from quirky village festivals to major regattas.
-Here’s a quick guide to what’s on in South Devon in 2018, focusing on the region’s biggest events.
-For a more comprehensive at-a-glance listing, please see our Events page.
+Here’s a quick guide to what’s on in South Devon in 2019, focusing on the region’s biggest events.

 Over 100 live acts perform in this family-friendly three-day event, for which an array of indoor and outdoor spaces throughout the town are repurposed as music venues.
 Free to attend, the Dart Music Festival features some of the best upcoming and established musical talent in the region.

-Kingsbridge Food and Music Festival (tbc, usually June)
+Kingsbridge Food and Music Festival (31st May – 2nd June)